Can you come to the UK as a prospective entrepreneur?

 You must be able to show that 1 or more of the following organisations are supporting your application and are considering funding your proposed business:

-- 1 or more registered venture capitalist firms regulated by the Financial Services Authority;
+- 1 or more registered venture capitalist firms regulated by the Financial Conduct Authority;

 - 1 or more UK entrepreneurial seed funding competitions which is listed as 'endorsed' on the UK Trade & Investment website; or